kudulab/dojo/README.md

 Docker and containerization has revolutionized application lifecycle by creating a common standard for server applications.
 Every server software can be released as a docker image.
 Dojo builds a similar standard for development environments, every environment should be versioned and released as a docker image.

-Why Dojo exists and what problems does it solve?
+Why Dojo exists and what problems it solves?
  * Dojo was created to **shorten setup time of development environment** to near-zero.
  * Dojo makes **executing builds in docker** much easier than bare `docker run` by taking care of many little details.
 (See [lower why](#Why-not-just-docker-run))
  * Dojo lets each project define its **development environment as code** and lock it in source control like a dependency.
 See [Dojofile](#dojofile)